451518849/epub_kitty/example/README.md

 # epub_kitty_example

-Demonstrates how to use the epub_kitty plugin.
+Demonstrates how to use the epub_kitty_lib plugin.

 ## Getting Started